RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 Now the two data frames span within the same dates.
 It is possible to continue to clean the retail data frame.
 The reason why this needs clean is because within the column "names", we have expensive, and average coffee that we are observing.
 With that being said, we need to put the two together and make a new data frame from it.

-1. Make two data frames for Expensive, and Average coffee.
+## First: Make two data frames for Expensive, and Average coffee.
 Then drop columns not being used

 ```python
 # Put Average and Expensive coffee together in effort to understandthe total amount of coffee being consumed.